B'Elanna Torres: Starfleet Academy and Maquis

-While in the academy, B'Elanna was constantly having trouble with the rules of Starfleet, resulting in her getting four disciplinary hearings and one suspension.
-But before dropping out, Torres was a valued member of the academy athletics team, competing as a decathlete; making the track and field coach furious in addition to the many other professors unhappy with her choice to leave the academy.
+While attending Starfleet Academy, B'Elanna was constantly having trouble with the Starfleet's rules.
+This resulted in her getting four disciplinary hearings and one suspension.
 Torres dropped out of Starfleet Academy in 2365 at age 19.
+Before doing so, Torres was a valued member of the academy athletics team, competing as a decathlete.
+Her decision to leave the academy upset the track and field coach, as well as other professors.

-A few years later she became a member of the Maquis renegade group, and began developing a profound hatred of the Cardassians.
-Torres became associated with a Maquis captain named Chakotay, and was serving as chief engineer on his ship, the Val Jean, when they were brought to the Delta Quadrant by the Caretaker.
+A few years later she became a member of the Maquis renegade group and began developing a profound hatred of the Cardassians.
+Torres became associated with a Maquis captain named Chakotay and was serving as chief engineer on his ship, the Val Jean, when they were brought to the Delta Quadrant by "The Caretaker".

 During her time with the Maquis, Torres reprogrammed a Cardassian missile known as "Dreadnought".
 The missile, built with artificial intelligence, was originally targeted at Maquis installations.
 Torres reprogrammed it on a course for a Cardassian installation, but "Dreadnought" was swept into the Delta Quadrant by the Caretaker.

 USS Voyager

-When both the USS Voyager crew and the Val Jean crew were taken to the Delta Quadrant, Harry Kim and Torres were transported to the Ocampa home world while their respective crews set out to look for them.
+When the crews of the USS Voyager and the Val Jean were taken to the Delta Quadrant, Harry Kim and Torres were transported to the Ocampa home world while their respective crews set out to look for them.
 Being the only two people from their region of the Alpha Quadrant, the two quickly formed a relationship and she nicknamed him "Starfleet" for his faith in the Federation and Starfleet.
 This relationship would carry on throughout the series as the two would more than occasionally work on tasks together, allowing Kim to prove his intelligence to the whole crew.

 In 2371, B'Elanna Torres joined the Voyager crew with the rest of the Maquis from the Val Jean, as Captain Kathryn Janeway offers them the opportunity.
-She was placed in the engineering department, which had no clear department head because the original chief engineer was killed during the trip to the Delta Quadrant; Captain Janeway promoted Torres to chief engineer based on Voyagers first officer Chakotay's recommendation.
+She was placed in the engineering department.
+As the original chief engineer was killed during the trip to the Delta Quadrant, Captain Janeway promoted Torres to the position based on Chakotay's recommendation.
 Initially, Torres was very outspoken in her disapproval of Captain Janeway's decision to destroy the Caretaker's array, which had the ability to send the Voyager back home from the Delta Quadrant, and carried a small grudge against the captain.
 Over the first few months, Torres began respecting the captain and her decisions based on Janeway's strong leadership and their shared interest in science.